incubeco/Integrated-Forms-for-WooCommerce/README.md

-# Integrated-Forms-for-WooCommerce
+# Integrated Forms for WooCommerce
-A WooCommerce Plugin to Print Integrated Forms by incube.co
+A WordPress and WooCommerce Plugin to Print Integrated Forms By incube.co
+===